-- Add the cloves, allspice, nutmeg, mustard, bay, salt, tamarind brown sugar and water to the mix and stir until everything is well mixed.
+- Add the cloves, allspice, nutmeg, mustard, bay, salt, tamarind brown sugar, the browned lamb and water to the mix and stir until everything is well mixed.
 Add more water if needed.

 - Place the lid on the casserole and transfer the casserole to the oven.
 Cook for 1 hour.

 - Check on the meat, add more water if needed just enough to ensure the stew doesn’t dry out, then cook for another hour or until the meat is tender at 140°C/280°F/gas mark 1.

 - Serve with geelrys and boereboontjies.